August 19 and 20, Saturday and Sunday, Hastings to Peterborough, ON

 After looking at the Lock 20 we finally saw the famous Peterborough Lift Lock.
 The Peterborough Lift Lock was the first lock to be built out of concrete, and at the time was the largest structure ever built in the world with unreinforced concrete.
 More importantly, the lock’s dual lifts have been until recently the highest hydraulic boat lifts in the world, raising and lowering boats 65 ft simultaneously.
 What’s amazing to me is that no external power is needed: the lift lock functions by gravity alone using the counterweight principle, and this huge structure was completed in 1902!
 We watched as boats moved into both the upper and lower chambers, and then reversed positions.
 Pretty amazing.

-Later in the day we left to get fuel and a pump at the marina before heading to the lock for the night and we were offered the option of staying another night for only $25 (vs $75).
+Later in the day we left to get fuel and a pump out at the marina before heading to the lock for the night and we were offered the option of staying another night for only $25 (vs $75).
 Yes please.
 One more day of electricity and WiFi is delightful.